 I set my sights on this built-in makeover project many years ago and finally just bit the bullet and decided to go for it.
 No regrets here, in fact I’m so elated with the results it’s making me want to take on the next big job.
 Let’s start at the very beginning because chances are you may have some existing built-ins like me that just don’t function very well.
 Below were my son’s bedroom built-ins with storage cabinets below, bookshelf style storage above and no bedroom door.

-The closet to the far right is charming and fine despite needing some interior work which I will reserve for another day.
+The closet to the far right is charming and fine despite needing some interior work which I shared here.
 As you can see there is a lot of non-functional space on the right built-in and the storage cabinets below are giant, vast black holes for piles of clothes.
 In addition he had no door on his bedroom which meant very little privacy from his older sisters.
 This was not ideal and I knew I could create a better solution for this space.

 I removed the existing built-ins while keeping the closet in tact.
 There was a good amount of plaster repair needed, paint to strip off the wood floor and a rogue alarm wire to be re-routed before I could even begin building the new built-ins.
 But one step at a time and ultimately the finished project turned out better than I could have ever envisioned.
 See for yourself!